m3trik/Scripts_portable/docs/README.md

 * tools module: tk_slots_\<app\>_\<name\>.py

-* class name:   \<Name\>

-*widget/corresponding class methods share the same naming convention across all modules: ie. widget b021 connects to method b021. the docstring of each method houses a user friendly name that is stored with all other widget info in the switchboard dict when an instance is populated.
-Any of the buttons will also connect to a corresponding class method should it exist.*
+*each ui widget looks to connect to a corresponding class method of the same name: ie. widget b021 connects to method b021.
+The docstring of each method houses a user friendly name that is stored with all other widget info in the switchboard dict when an instance is populated.
+All of the ui widgets have an event filter attached for additional handling of specific events.*

 * QPushButton   b000    (b000-b999) can contain 1000 buttons of one type max per class using this convention.

+* QPushButton   v000    triggered on mouse release when hovered.

-* QPushButton   i000    these buttons are attached an event filter to change the ui index.
+* QPushButton   i000    triggered on mouse release when hovered. changes the ui index.

 * QComboBox     cmb000  ""